zeelax/logback-s3-rolling-policy/README.md

 logback-s3-rolling-policy automatically uploads rolled log files to S3.

 There are 2 rolling policies which can be used:

 * `S3FixedWindowRollingPolicy`
 * `S3TimeBasedRollingPolicy`

-logback-s3-rolling-policy was forked from logback-s3 (https://github.com/shuwada/logback-s3) but transfered into a new project because changes were getting too big.
+logback-s3-rolling-policy was forked from [link-nv/logback-s3-rolling-policy](https://github.com/link-nv/logback-s3-rolling-policy).
+Changes are follows.

+* Added support for using with Amazon ECS.
+Not using EC2 Metadata and hostname.
+* Update library version.

 Index
 -----